Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Introduction

 \section{Introduction}

-Transfer functions are a fundamental tool in linear system analysis, providing a frequency-domain representation that simplifies the study of system behavior.
-However, for nonlinear systems, the concept of a transfer function is not directly applicable due to the system's inherent nonlinearities.
-Despite this, several methodologies have been developed to extend the transfer function concept to nonlinear systems \cite{schetzen1980volterra}.
+Transfer functions are a fundamental tool in classical control theory and linear system analysis, providing a frequency-domain representation that greatly simplifies the study of system behavior.
+In linear systems, they allow for systematic design and tuning of controllers, such as PID controllers, to achieve desired transient and steady-state performance.
+However, for nonlinear systems, the concept of a transfer function cannot be directly applied due to the system's inherent nonlinearities.
+Despite this limitation, several methodologies have been developed to extend the transfer function concept to nonlinear systems \cite{schetzen1980volterra}, enabling approximate linear analysis and controller design within a nonlinear framework.

 The describing function method approximates certain nonlinear systems by linearizing them around a specific operating point, particularly for systems with sinusoidal inputs.
 This approach provides an approximate frequency-domain analysis but is limited to specific types of nonlinearities and input signals.